DavidWells/netlify-sentry-plugin/README.md

 - `process.env.SENTRY_ORG` - The slug of the organization name in Sentry
 - `process.env.SENTRY_PROJECT` - The slug of the project name in Sentry
-- `process.env.SENTRY_ENVIRONMENT` - The name of the environment being deployed to (Defaults to netlify [deploy context](https://docs.netlify.com/site-deploys/overview/#deploy-contexts))
+- `process.env.SENTRY_ENVIRONMENT` - The name of the environment being deployed to (default: netlify [deploy context](https://docs.netlify.com/site-deploys/overview/#deploy-contexts))
 - `process.env.SENTRY_AUTH_TOKEN` - Authentication token for Sentry